squeek502/win32-libuv/README.md

 - [src/win32uv.h](src/win32uv.h)
 - [src/win32uv.c](src/win32uv.c)

-The other files are just for demonstration purposes.
+The other files are just there for the purposes of the demo application:

 ![Screenshot of the demo](win32uv-libuv.png)

+---

+TODO: explain how the integration works